zarinplus/docs/README.md

 ### Setup Javascript Tag

-Easily put this this javascript to your landing page.
+Easily put this javascript tag to your landing page.

 #### Javascript Tag